-After getting the F-test result, We can do volcano plot to visualize it. volcano function has options to choose the P-values to use and set up thresholds.
-We will use tabulated P values for F1 and FDR adjusted permutation P values for other tests here.
-In the plot, the orange dots above the horizontal line represent the significant genes.
-Note that the flagged spot can be highlighted in the plot.
-You can turn if on by providing highlight.flag=TRUE.
+After the F-test result is obtained, We can do volcano plot to visualize it. volcano() function has options to choose the P-values to use and set up thresholds.
+We will use tabulated P values for F and FDR adjusted permutation P values for other tests here.
+In the plot, the red dots above the horizontal line represent the significant genes.
+Note that the flagged spot can be highlighted in the plot by providing highlight.flag=TRUE.